CancerDataAggregator/translator-prototype/README.md

 Please see this [notebook](CDA-MVP-Query-examples.ipynb) to see how some of the CDA MVP queries can be written and how ISB's nested tables can be queried.

+How to experiment:

+1. Clone this repository
+2. `pip install -e .`
+3. `jupyter notebook`
+4. Run the example notebook below